Sunday, 18 May 2008

 I had heard in the past about the famous Italian film director Roberto Rossellini and his Indian wife, Sonali.
 But I hadn’t really thought about it in any way.
 It had all happened when I was a baby and I hadn’t even realised that at that time there was a big scandal about their affair.

 I rediscovered their story a few days ago when I read an article about the new book of Dileep Padgaonkar (Under her spell: Roberto Rossellini in India, Viking, 2008) at the Jabberwock blog, and read about the Roberto-Sonali love story.
-Jabberwock writes, “It was a relationship that caused an uproar in the Indian press at the time, Baburao Patel’s invective being only the most florid example of the many reports that appeared in newspapers and magazines.
+Jabberwock had written: “It was a relationship that caused an uproar in the Indian press at the time, Baburao Patel’s invective being only the most florid example of the many reports that appeared in newspapers and magazines.
 Eventually, Rossellini had to leave the country under duress...
 Perhaps Under her Spell is just a little too dry and restrained though, given that at the centre of this story is a tempestuous affair that complicated the lives of many people.
 We don't really learn that much about the Roberto-Sonali relationship, what drew them to each other and how the bond gradually deepened, and Padgaonkar is also reticent about their later years together.”

-That stimulated my curiosity so I looked around on internet for more information about this story.
+Reading the review of Padgaonkar's book, stimulated my curiosity so I looked around on internet for more information about this story.
 It had all happened in 1957.
 Roberto Rossellini had come to India in December 1956.

 The more information I found, the more intrigued I was.
 Sonali, Roberto, Harisadhan and their children, had all been part of deep emotional cyclone but I was most curious about Sonali.
 She had two sons, but she could take only one son with her.
 That must have been terrible for her as a mother.
 It must have been equally terrible for the son who was left with his father.
 Kind of Sophie’s choice, except that this was no fiction.